adamkucharski/flu-model/README.md

 > `load_data.R` Loads data from HaNam and reshapes to get in format efficient for simulation/inference

 > `sero_functions.R` Functions for model and inference

+`simulation_diagnostics.R` Reads in MCMC output and plots posteriors and model estimates

 `plot_data.R` Gives basic summary plots of data, and some animations